 By 2026, there is a requirement for additional natural gas in order to provide for increases in load outside of solar times.
 This is highest for Scenario 1 at 6.1 GW and lowest for Scenario 6 at 4.0 GW due to the reduced demand delivered under operational access and periodic use by networks of battery storage in Scenario 6.
-An additional 3.0 GW to 3.4 GW of renewable energy is added by 2026 in the form of solar and wind depending on scenario.
+An additional 3.0 GW to 3.4 GW (depending on the scenario chosen) of renewable energy is added by 2026 in the form of solar and wind.